-(3) Judges, hearing officers, prosecutors, probation
+(3) Judges, hearing officers, prosecutors, public

-officers, social workers or other individuals assigned by the court to conduct a pre-adjudication or predisposition investigation, and individuals responsible for supervising or providing temporary or permanent care and custody for minors pursuant to the order of the juvenile court when essential to performing their responsibilities.
+defenders, probation officers, social workers or other individuals assigned by the court to conduct a pre-adjudication or predisposition investigation, and individuals responsible for supervising or providing temporary or permanent care and custody for minors pursuant to the order of the juvenile court when essential to performing their responsibilities.

-(4) Judges, prosecutors and probation officers:
+(4) Judges, prosecutors, public defenders, and

 (a) in the course of a trial when institution of